lighttech2021/components-forked/README.md

-# Signoz Design System
+# Signoz Components Library

-This guide explains how to use Signoz design system powered by Turborepo, React, and Storybook.
+This guide explains how to use Signoz components library powered by Turborepo, React, and Storybook.

 ## Getting Started